This little travel series was originally published in the Spring of 2010, and here it is again...start packing your bags!

 April 3rd: Shop 'till Ya Drop!

 Okay, so let’s chat about booking flights.
 I know this is not necessarily a Dreamy topic, but let’s face it, it’s probably THE way you are going to get there, so you need to know about it!

-Do not (I repeat, do not) go through a travel office or a European tour service.
+Do not (I repeat, do not) book your travel through a travel office.
 If you have a ton of money to travel, these companies are great, but if you are trying to get there the frugal way, then you need to book tickets on your own.